Who has to pay stamp duty on a second home?

 England and Northern Ireland

-The surcharge for additional properties rose to 5% as of 31 October 2024 and further changes come into effect on 1 April 2025.
+The surcharge for additional properties rose to 5% as of 31 October 2024.
 It only applies when you buy a residential property (or a part of one) for £40,000 or more.

-See the tables below for the current and future rates of stamp duty for additional properties:
+See the table below for the current rate of stamp duty for additional properties:

 ---|---|---|